 3 – National Pantheon

-The building was constructed in the second half of the 19th century.
-XVI, but was completely reformulated at the end of the century.
-XVII.
+The building was constructed in the second half of the 16th century, but was completely redesigned at the end of the 17th century.

-However, the building was only completed in the middle of the century.
-XX, due to various reasons such as, the earthquake of 1755.
+However, the building wasn’t completed until the middle of the 20th century, due to various reasons such as the 1755 earthquake.

-This is one of the most iconic Lisbon monuments and offers breathtaking views over the city and the Tagus River.
+It is classified as a National Monument and offers breathtaking views over the city and the Tagus river.

 Address: Campo de Santa Clara